gurolayanlar/electron-react-typescript-template/README.md

 # Electron Template using React and Typescript
 This repository is simple template for ElectronJS using React with Typescript.
-We have implement Material-UI for styles.
+I have implement Material-UI for styles.

 <p align="left">
     <img alt="login" src="login.png" width="480" />